-Having recursive abstractions and native matches is a design decision from Coq's early days (around 1990).
+Having recursive abstractions and native matches is a design decision from Coq's early days (around 1990) when inductive types where added to a language designed without having inductive types in mind (around 1985).
 Agda is a modern implementation of computational type theory that comes with inductive function definitions and does not offer matches and recursive abstractions.